mbforbes/website-3/posts/blog/2022-08-28-infrastructure.md

 This felt more fitting because they weren't blog posts anymore.
 Not really.
 A blog is the crap you're reading right now.

+I also prefixed the posts with year names.
+This felt more fitting, especially as a post instead of a blog (more of a first-class thing now).
+- `/blog/slovenia/` (old)
+- `/posts/2022-slovenia/` (new)

+It's a bit uglier to have the year in the URL, but I like the implication that it's _that one take_ of a place rather than my _definitive guide_ or something.
+Additional motivations for including a year: (a) I'm curious to try writing retrospectives about places visited a while back; (b) I noticed revisiting places that my impressions are different this time around.

 I also used this change to split up some posts.
 Since my old format was a blog, there were some funny combinations based on where I'd happened to have been in the last week.
 So there'd be like "Cordoba & Porto v2" (further confused by the fact that nothing in it was about Porto).
 Now it's more split up by location.
 I also chopped up the massive France post into constituent cities.
 I did keep some aggregations---e.g., Croatia is one post rather than Dubrovnik, Primošten, and Zagreb.
 It's annoying to be inconsistent just because it means it's another thing I have to decide rather than do algorithmically.
 But I think it's for the better.
 I think some stretches of travel make sense as one narrative.

 ## The Big Thing I Did Was I Made Code To Generate Image Layouts Rather Than Writing The HTML By Hand